Plumsail/forms-docs/source/designer/form-sets.rst

     -   **list** - current List from pnp
     -   **item** - current Item from pnp or null for a New form

-The code in custom routing must return either server-relative or absolute URL, or ID of a form set.
-It can also return Promise that is resolved with URL or form set ID.
+The code in custom routing must return either server-relative or absolute URL, or ID of a Form Set.
+It can also return Promise that is resolved with URL or Form Set ID.
 The URL or the ID will be used to redirect user either to specific Form Set or address.

 Form Set ID can be found in the lower left corner of the designer: